adap/flower/baselines/flanders/README.md

 ## About this baseline

-**What’s implemented:** The code in this directory replicates the results of FLANDERS+\[baseline\] on MNIST and Fashion-MNIST under all attack settings: Gaussian, LIE, OPT, and AGR-MM; with $r=[0.2,0.6,0.8]$, specifically about tables 1, 3, 10, 11, 15, 17, 19, 20 and Figure 3.
+**What’s implemented:** The code in this directory replicates the results of FLANDERS+\[baseline\] on MNIST and Fashion-MNIST under all attack settings: Gaussian, LIE, OPT, and AGR-MM; with $r=[0.2,0.6,0.8]$ (i.e., the fraction of malicious clients), specifically about tables 1, 3, 10, 11, 15, 17, 19, 20 and Figure 3.

 **Datasets:** MNIST, FMNIST